 This stumps me.
 There is of course no reason apart from that I deem her the most amazing human being on the planet, now one of two most amazing people.

 At that precise moment, what I feel is utter disgust.
 For my therapist.
 But somewhere in the corner of my mind is a shining light.
 It feels like joy.
 I don’t of course expect anyone to take care of me.
 I don’t expect to be taken care of, period.
 Surely that’s not a mother’s lot.
+It was certainly what my adoptive mother taught me, although I’d thought I was done taking care of those wounds.
 But by not taking care of myself and my own needs, by not living my own life, my therapist says I am not taking responsibility for my own happiness.
 Because I have been taught to believe that my happiness should be found in my children.

 But either no one does it, in which case I eventually become the harried unhappy martyr.
 Or my partner does it, in which case I put an unnecessary burden of my emotional well-being on him.
 Or – God Forbid – my children do it, as my mother did it to me, living vicariously through my actions, destroyed by my errors and validated by my triumphs.